-Science isn’t a laundry list to get done, but an experience of adventure, curiosity, and asking questions.
-It’s my job to make sure your kids have got their science totally covered by focusing on long-term understanding, not how quickly kids can memorize science principles from a book.
-Your kids are about to build real rockets, robots, laser light shows and sooo much more… and most kids never know that they are learning the academic stuff.
-That’s the magic of how I teach science.
-Let’s get started!
+Science is like that - it's not a laundry list to get done, but an experience of adventure, curiosity, and asking questions.
+It's my job to make sure your kids have got their science totally covered by focusing on long-term understanding, not how quickly kids can memorize science principles from a book.
+Your kids are about to build real rockets, robots, laser light shows and sooo much more... and most kids never know that they are learning the academic stuff.
+That's the magic of how I teach science.
+Let's get started!

 Complete Shopping Lists for e-Camp.
-There are hundreds of different projects, activities, and experiments in e-Camp, so I recommend browsing through the experiments first and making a note of the items you need.
+There are over 150 different projects, activities, and experiments in e-Camp, so I recommend browsing through the experiments first and making a note of the items you need.

 Flight Lab Soar, twirl, gyrate, float, and fly with our hands-on flight lab where you'll get to experiment with over 30 different flying contraptions from airplanes to helicopters to things that shouldn't really fly at all... but they do!

 Kite Dynamics Lab Learn how to build several different kinds of kites, including a comet kite, rotating rotor-kite, and a diamond kite that can lift you off the ground!
 And the bat kite doesn't even need wind to fly... just you.